MaksSieve/yt-vacancy-test/results.md

 ![pic.6](https://github.com/user-attachments/assets/9709486c-185f-4e83-9e15-bd4df7e8c233)

 System is still crashing after reaching 20 rps but now do not utilize even 80% of CPU.
 That shows us that something else causes crashes.
+But the way how the CPU utilization increases (kind of exponential) indicates that problem with reindexing is present.
+One of the solutions could be turn off the indexing for the time of issue loading.

 ## Load testing